ndaskalovic/finance-toolbox/README.md

 ```bash
 pip install git+https://{GITHUB_USERNAME}:{GITHUB_PAT}@github.com/ndaskalovic/finance-toolbox.git
 ```
-Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-token) instructions if you need to generate a private access token (PAT).
+Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) instructions if you need to generate a personal access token (PAT).
+Make sure to create a Fine-grained personal access token and use it in the above format.

 ## Usage
 ```python